JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 - [`delay!`](@ref), which suspends it until after the given time `t` or
 - [`wait!`](@ref) for a condition.
 This creates a conditional [`event!`](@ref event!(::Clock, ::Union{SimExpr, Array, Tuple}, ::Union{SimExpr, Array, Tuple})) which reactivates the process when the conditions become true.

 Processes can also interact directly e.g. via [channels](https://docs.julialang.org/en/v1/manual/parallel-computing/#Channels-1) with [`take!`](https://docs.julialang.org/en/v1/base/parallel/#Base.take!-Tuple{Channel}) and [`put!`](https://docs.julialang.org/en/v1/base/parallel/#Base.put!-Tuple{Channel,Any}).
 This also may suspend them until there is something to take from a channel or until they are allowed to put something into it.
-In simulations they must take care that they keep synchronized with the clock.

 ```julia
 function watchdog(name)